rivethealth/denorm/doc/join.md

 The target table must have a primary key.
 It may have columns not populated by the query.

+`key` will be inferred automatically from `targetTable`.
+If `targetTable` is not present, the `targetQuery` itself should perform the update.

 ## Tables

 Tables are the source tables from which changes will be propogated.